NicolasNarvaez/tmux.conf/README.md

 # The ultimate tmux config file!!

-Supports clipboard, vim, nesting managing, and common navigation stuff
+Supports clipboard, vim, nesting managing, common navigation stuff, and more!

 TLDR; copy tmux.conf to ~/.tmux.conf or execute ./cpconf (yeah im that loose).
+Tested in tmux 2.1

 For direct system clipboard support, install xclip (apt install xclip in ubuntu), and for nice vim support, copy into your .vimrc: